 - placing damp tea bags on your mouth ulcer

-There are steps you can take to reduce the occurrence of mouth ulcers.
+You can take steps to reduce the occurrence of mouth ulcers.
 Avoiding foods that irritate your mouth can be helpful.
 That includes acidic fruits like pineapple, grapefruit, oranges, or lemon, as well as nuts, chips, or anything spicy.
 Instead, choose whole grains and alkaline (nonacidic) fruits and vegetables.
 Eat a healthy, well-balanced diet and take a daily multivitamin.

-Try to avoid talking while you are chewing your food.
+Try to avoid talking while you’re chewing your food to reduce accidental bites.
 Reducing stress and maintaining good oral hygiene by using dental floss daily and brushing after meals also may help.
 Finally, get adequate sleep and rest.
 This not only will prevent mouth ulcers, but a host of other illnesses as well.

 Some people find avoiding soft bristle toothbrushes and mouthwashes that contain sodium lauryl sulfate also helps.
 Your dentist can give you wax to cover dental or orthodontic mouth devices that have sharp edges.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.